NCI-CGR/GwasQcPipeline/_sources/dev_docs/setup.rst.txt

 .. note::

-    Now every time you commit files it will run the required set of tools for the staged files.
+    Now, every time you commit files, it will run the required set of tools for the staged files.
-    If an auto formatter detects a problem it will make the changes, but you will have to re-stage that file.
+    If an auto formatter detects a problem, it will make the changes, but you will have to re-stage that file.
     This will slow down making commits, but I find the benefits out weight the inconvenience.

 .. warning::

     Sometimes pre-commit will keep calling something a problem that you want to ignore.
     For example, ``codespell`` tends to interpret this ``"\nNumber "`` as a spelling error even thought it is really a formatting thing.
-    You can skip running al  pre-commit hooks using ``git commit --no-verify``.
+    You can skip running all  pre-commit hooks using ``git commit --no-verify``.
     However, make sure it is absolutely necessary!